SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

 \ph{Online belief planner to enable SLAP} We propose an online planning method in belief space.
 The method lends itself to the class of rollout-based methods \cite{Bertsekas07} and extends them to the belief space.
 Compared to belief space RHC methods, this method is not limited to a horizon, does not get stuck in local minima, and does not assume deterministic future observations.

-\ph{Online swtiching between homotopy classes} In motion planning, homotopy classes of paths refer to sets of paths that can be deformed into each other by continuous transformation (bending and stretching) without passing through obstacles \cite{Bhattacharya11}.
-A unique feature of the presented method is that it is capable of updating the plan globally online, even when the homotopy class of optimal solution has changed.
+\ph{Online switching between homotopy classes} In motion planning, a homotopy class of paths \cite{Bhattacharya11} refers to a set of paths that can be deformed into each other by continuous transformation (bending and stretching) without passing through obstacles (Fig.~\ref{fig:homotoypy}).
+A unique feature of the presented method is that it is capable of updating the plan globally and online, even when the homotopy class of the optimal solution has changed.
 This feature allows the proposed planner to work in changing environments and cope with large deviations.